Oral thrush is an infection in your mouth usually caused by a fungus (yeast) called Candida albicans. It is usually harmless.

 How is oral thrush diagnosed?

-See your pharmacist or doctor if you think you have any symptoms of oral thrush or you are worried.
+See your pharmacist or doctor if you think you have any symptoms of oral thrush or if you are worried.
 They will ask you questions about your symptoms, including whether you are taking any medicines or have any underlying medical conditions.
 They may look into your mouth.
-Usually no test is needed to diagnose oral thrush, but further testing may be needed if your doctor thinks the thrush has spread to your gut, where it can cause complications.
+Usually no test is needed to diagnose oral thrush.

 How is oral thrush treated?